 Tarrytown

-Adam Wachter's original musical, Tarrytown, a contemporary story loosely based on Washington Irving's "The Legend of Sleepy Hollow," is a funny, tuneful, and intense musical drama in 90 minutes for three singing actors.
+Adam Wachter's musical Tarrytown is a contemporary story loosely based on Washington Irving's "The Legend of Sleepy Hollow," is a funny, tuneful, and intense musical drama in 90 minutes for three singing actors.

 Its world premiere production opened at the Backyard Renaissance theatre company in San Diego, California, on November 30, 2017.
 It was nominated for five 2017 San Diego Theatre Critics' Circle Craig Noel Awards and won "Best New Musical."
 Scroll down for photos from that production and highlights from the reviews.